apache/hawq-docs/admin/ambari-admin.md

 5. Ambari displays the host name of the current HAWQ Master that will be removed from the cluster, as well as the HAWQ Standby Master host that will be activated.
 The information is provided only for review and cannot be edited on this page.
 Click **Next** to confirm the operation.
 6. Click **OK** to confirm that you want to perform the procedure, as it is not possible to roll back the operation using Ambari.

      Ambari displays a list of tasks that are performed to activate the standby server and remove the previous HAWQ Master host.
 Click on any of the tasks to view progress or to view the actual log messages that are generated while performing the task.
 7. Click **Complete** after the Wizard finishes all tasks.

    **Important:** After the Wizard completes, your HAWQ cluster no longer includes a HAWQ Standby Master host.
 As a best practice, follow the instructions in [Adding a HAWQ Standby Master](#amb-add-standby) to configure a new one.

 ## Removing a HAWQ Standby Master<a id="amb-remove-standby"></a>

+If you need to perform maintenance on the HAWQ Standby Master host, first remove the standby master from the HAWQ cluster configuration.

 ### When to Perform
 * Execute this procedure if the HAWQ Standby Master fails or requires maintenance.